 Backyard coals, Claremont, California, USA

-Isidro Pérez García, Por Debajo de la Mesa: Terreno Familiar (2023), U.S.-Mexico Border
+Isidro Pérez García, Por Debajo de la Mesa: Terreno Familiar (2023), US-Mexico Border

 Chez Ahmet, Berlin, DE